Skip to main content

 Visceral fat, unlike subcutaneous fat, is metabolically active and secretes pro-inflammatory cytokines and adipokines, such as leptin and resistin, which contribute to systemic inflammation and further exacerbate insulin resistance.
 This creates a vicious cycle where low testosterone promotes central obesity, which in turn can suppress testosterone production through increased aromatization of testosterone to estradiol in adipose tissue, and through inflammatory pathways.

-The link between testosterone deficiency and is multifaceted.
+The link between testosterone deficiency and cardiovascular health is multifaceted.
 Hypogonadal men exhibit a higher prevalence of endothelial dysfunction, a precursor to atherosclerosis.
 Testosterone influences nitric oxide synthesis, a key vasodilator, and impacts vascular tone.

 Furthermore, low testosterone is associated with adverse lipid profiles, including lower high-density lipoprotein (HDL) cholesterol and higher low-density lipoprotein (LDL) cholesterol, contributing to atherosclerotic plaque formation.
 Observational studies have indicated an increased risk of all-cause mortality and cardiovascular events in men with untreated hypogonadism.